 - If total turnover (including both exempt and taxable supplies) exceeds Rs.
 20 lakh (Rs.
 10 lakh in special category states), registration is required.

-GST compliance process for Doctors
+GST compliance process for doctors

 Below are the steps doctors must follow to maintain GST compliance (where applicable):

-- Issue proper tax invoices for taxable supplies — these must include items like doctor’s name, address, GSTIN, service description, GST rate, and amount.
+- Issue proper tax invoices for taxable supplies - these must include items like the doctor’s name, address, GSTIN, service description, GST rate, and amount.

 - Maintain separate records of exempt and taxable supplies, along with supporting documents.